5 min read

 What you can do today:

-- CI/CD integration to fail builds on high-risk dependencies
+• Integrate into CI/CD to fail builds on high-risk dependencies